 And the incumbent company will usually try to keep as many of its people as it can.
 They’ll bid on the contract when it comes back up again in a few years–I’ve seen it happen–and chances are they have some openings elsewhere on other contracts, and it’s cheaper to fill those vacancies with the contractors it has than it is to get new ones.
 The worst thing about the end of a contract is having to write the new proposal, and that’s not something most contractors are asked to do.

-So although I was nervous at first, I’ve had nearly as much stability as a contractor as I had when I was a so-called permanent employee.
+I was nervous at first.
+But I’ve had nearly as much stability as a contractor as I had when I was a so-called permanent employee.
 What upheaval I have experienced actually turned out to be great opportunities for growth.
-I don’t think consulting is for everyone, but if you have a lot of skills and keep them sharp, you can do extremely well for yourself as a contractor.
+I don’t think consulting is for everyone.
+But if you have a lot of skills and keep them sharp, you can do extremely well as a contractor.

 I only have one regret, and it’s minor.
 If I could change anything, I would have taken the CISSP exam sooner.
 There are more than enough opportunities out there for CISSP-toting consultants to ride out the storms in the contracting world.
-The only unemployed CISSP I ever met was just watching for the right opportunity, and he was unemployed for less than a month.
+The only unemployed CISSP I ever met was just watching for the right opportunity.
+It took less than a month.
 He ended up taking my old job.
-So since he wasn’t unemployed when I met him, I guess I can say I still have never met an unemployed CISSP.
+Technically he had a job when I met him.
+So I guess I can say I still have never met an unemployed CISSP.

 I never really wanted to be a mercenary, but that’s the world we live in today.
 Careers aren’t like marriage today.
-It’s more like high school and college, where you might take the same date to more than one dance, but you can just as easily end up taking a different date to every dance.
+It’s more like high school and college.
+You might take the same date to more than one dance.
+But you can just as easily end up taking a different date to every dance.

 For the right opportunity, I would take a so-called permanent full-time position again.
 But then again, if I’m still a consultant in 20 years, I don’t see myself crying about it.